phetsims/faradays-electromagnetic-lab/doc/model.md

 of the current amplitude.
 The Voltmeter’s needle deflection is proportional to the current amplitude, and uses an ah hoc algorithm that makes the needle wobble around the zero point.

----

-Reuse description from doc/java-version/Physics_Implementation.pdf.

-MathCAD for 1G bar magnet.

-Pickup Coil models Faraday's Law.
-Induced EMF is used to derive current amplitude.

-Electromagnet also sets current amplitude based on the type of power supply (DC or AC) and the setting for the power supply (voltage, frequency).

-Electrons in the pickup coil and electromagnet move based on current amplitude.

-Light bulb and voltmeter respond to current amplitude in the pickup coil.
+Similar to the electromagnet coil, electrons in the pickup coil react to the current amplitude in the coil.
+More current results in faster speed.
+A change in polarity of the magnet field results in change in direction of the electrons.